VinayPal-git/project2/README.md

 # New Project

-This project was created from local repo
+This project was created from local repo.
+Created by Vinay Pal.